Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

   * 2.1 - Make custom background/icon/sounds for toasts

 - [ ] 3 - Make statue act as grave and contain all player's dropped items on death.
-  - 3.1 When the player destroys the statue, make it drop all of items except what you choose to leave on (specific armor/weapons)
+  - 3.1 When the player destroys the statue, make it drop all the items except what you choose to leave on (specific armor/weapons)

+- [ ] 4 - Make translations in the language file actually work.
+Will take any pointers or tips please!

 P.S.
 I added a shaped saddle recipe for fun (leather & iron)